Does my Cane Corso have separation anxiety?

 There are many ways you can reduce or even put on control your Cane Corso anxiety behavior.
 Here are some of them :

-Don't make a big deal out of your comings and goings.
-You can train your dog by leaving a room for a few minutes and without saying good buy.
-During a time, you will make your absence longer, for five minutes, than ten and so on until you can spend few hours without barking or any destruction.
-The most important thing is to make your arrival also dull, so after you get back, don't greeting or pet your dog for a while.
+Don’t make a big deal out of your comings and goings.
+You can train your dog by leaving a room for a few minutes without saying goodbye.
+During this time, you will make your absence longer, for five minutes, then ten and so on, until you can spend a few hours without barking or destruction.
+The most important thing is to make your arrival dull, so after you return, don’t greet or pet your dog for a while.
 Give your Mastiff time to calm down.

 Identify what causes the anxiety.
-There must be a trigger like a clock alarm, or the way you dress for work, the sound of a keychain, etc.
+There must be a trigger like a clock alarm, how you dress for work, the sound of a keychain, etc.

 Make a distraction to the triggers.
 Make a comfortable position for your dog when he reacts to the trigger.
 If it's a keychain, pet him; if it's your suit, feed your dog wearing it, etc.

 Exercise your puppy.
 A brief walk before your work can do wonders for your canine.
-A dog with stimulation and activity will have a little less energy for destruction.
-The dog will be happy and pleased with that act.
+A dog with stimulation and activity will have less energy for destruction.
+The dog will be happy with that act.

-If you don't have time, find help.
+If you don’t have time, find help.
 Hire a dog walker or put your pup in daycare from time to time.
-Keep him engage and active.
+Keep him engaged and active.
 Find solutions in your living area.

 Give your dog a toy.
-Seriously leave a canine with a toy; you two are often playing.
-Your Cane Corso will have security and your sense on that toy.
+Seriously, leave a canine with a toy; you two often play.
+Your Cane Corso will have security and your sense of that toy.
 It will remind him of you.

 What else could it be?